-We pay customary rating fees to rating agencies DBRS Limited (''DBRS''), Standard & Poor's (''S&P'') and Moody's Investor Service (''Moody's'') and provide them with confidential, in-depth information to support the credit rating process.
+We pay customary rating fees to rating agencies DBRS Limited ("DBRS"), Standard & Poor's ("S&P") and Moody's Investor Service ("Moody's") and provide them with confidential, in-depth information to support the credit rating process.
+During the last two years, no payments were made to the aforementioned credit rating organisations in respect of any other services provided to Superior.